 Nursery Development Program Manager

 Emilia is responsible for all field activities related to the coffee seed and nursery sectors under the WCR Nursery Development Program.
 Emilia has an agricultural engineering degree in agronomy from EARTH University in Costa Rica, and a degree as a project manager specialist from the Instituto Tecnológico de Costa Rica.
 She has a depth of experience and understanding of renovation programs and the coffee nursery and seed sector from her work in nurseries.

 Project Agronomist in the Democratic Republic of the Congo

 Sylvain Roulain is WCR’s project agronomist in the Democratic Republic of the Congo.
 He earned his degree as Agronomist from ISTOM in Cergy-Pontoise, France in 2016, and his coursework focused predominantly on international development and agronomic research through experimentation.
 Before starting with WCR, he worked with FREDON Martinique to study Mammea Apple.

 Josue Omar Callejas

 Solene oversees the network of the International Multilocation Variety Trial.
-She also coordinates the DNA Fingerprinting analysis.
 She obtained a master's degree in agronomy in France and has been working on seed production and breeding.
 Solene believes that understanding farmers constraints is a key driver for research activities and context adapted innovations.
 Email: firstname.lastname@example.org

-Koleen has 30+ years of experience in nonprofit management and enjoys working as part of a team to keep no-profit organizations running smoothly.
-As WCR's Business Manager, she works closely with the Administration and Finance Director and Accountant to handle billing and payment, contracts, and human resources.
+Koleen has 30+ years of experience in non-profit management and enjoys working as part of a team to keep no-profit organizations running smoothly.
+As WCR's Business Manager, she works closely with the Finance Team to handle billing and payments, contracts, and human resources.
 She is based in Portland, OR.
 Contact: email@example.com

 Jean Baptiste Kayigamba